Namichiru/Arkanoid/README.md

 # Arkanoid
-basic arkanoid game written using pygame
+basic arkanoid game written by using pygame